Living Trusts From $995 for Single Persons and $1,395 for Couples

 Complete In-Office or Discounted Mobile Service by Five Star Rated Firm

 Email Your Friendly Attorney For Free Consult & Eligible Discounts.

 We have a low price guarantee.
-Simply Stated: We will beat all quotes from other Estate Planning Attorneys.
-Just show us a signed quote for the same package of trust documents or power of attorney.
-We will beat that price by $100.
+Simply stated, we will beat your signed written quote for the same package of trust documents by $100.

 Too many people make the mistake of believing that merely having a will is enough to avoid probate.
 This is a trap for the unwary.
 In California, the mere value of assets exceeding $150,000 is enough to trigger probate.
 Probate is an expensive result.